grnet/synnefo/docs/compute-api-guide.rst

 ``/servers/<server-id>/diagnostics`` GET    ✔        **✘**
 ==================================== ====== ======== ==========

-* **server-id** is the identifier of the virtual server

 |
 ==============  ========================= ======== ==========
 Request Header  Value                     Cyclades OS/Compute
 ==============  ========================= ======== ==========
 X-Auth-Token    User authentication token required required
 ==============  ========================= ======== ==========

-.. note:: Request parameters should be empty

-.. note:: Request body should be empty

 .. rubric:: Response